xinwenfu/GenCyber/IntrusionDetection/README.md

 Then we will talk about intrusion prevention.
 As an example of intrusion detection, we are going to introduce a protocol analyzer called Wiresahrk.
 Wireshark is not particularly designed for intrusion detection, but capturing network traffic and showing packet details.
-But we can use Wireshark to demonstrate the principle of searching packet contents for intrusion.
+We can use Wireshark to demonstrate the principle of searching packet contents for intrusion.
 At last we are going to introduce hands-on labs.

 ## What is intrusion detection